openhab/openhab-addons/addons/binding/org.openhab.binding.spotify/README.md

 You may have to trigger the openHAB discovery several times as bridge will only find active devices known by the Spotify Web API at the time the discovery is triggered.

 Should the bridge configuration be broken for any reason, the authorization procedure can be reinitiated from step 6 whenever required.
-You can force reinitialization by authorize on the connect Spotify page if the page would show it as authorized.
+You can force reinitialization by authorizing on the connect Spotify page, even if the page shows it as authorized.
 This will reset the refresh token.

 The following configuration options are available on the Spotify Bridge player: